 Globally, the elephant is classified as vulnerable by the IUCN.
 As a result of the high levels of commercial poaching largely attributed to illegal trade in ivory and its products, the elephant population is facing substantial pressure.
-This is exacerbated by habitat degradation and loss mainly due to land use changes driven by an increased human population in the region.
+This is exacerbated by habitat degradation and loss mainly due to land-use changes driven by an increased human population in the region.
 In Uganda, the 1970s and early 1980s were devastating times for the African elephant, instigated by lawlessness that resulted in heavy commercial poaching mostly for meat and ivory.
-Consequently, the elephant population declined from an estimated 30,000 individuals in 1960s to about 2,000 individuals in 1980s (Lamprey et al. 2003).
+Consequently, the elephant population declined from an estimated 30,000 individuals in the 1960s to about 2,000 individuals in the 1980s (Lamprey et al. 2003).

 Elephants are vital to the web of life in Africa.
-As a keystone species in habitat modification, elephants play important roles in providing balanced conditions for all the other species to survive within their ecosystem, opening up forest habitats to create firebreaks and grasslands, creation of water pools for other wildlife, and leaving nutrients along their way required for the growth of flora and certain faunal species.
-Sometimes called the "gardeners”, elephants are essential for the dispersal of seeds that maintain tree diversity (Scriber, 2014) in the wild.
+As a keystone species in habitat modification, elephants play important roles in providing balanced conditions for all the other species to survive within their ecosystem, opening up forest habitats to create firebreaks and grasslands, creating water pools for other wildlife, and leaving nutrients along their way required for the growth of flora and certain faunal species.
+Sometimes called the “gardeners”, elephants are essential for the dispersal of seeds that maintain tree diversity (Scriber, 2014) in the wild.
 Despite all this, the contributions of elephants on ecosystem enhancement remain only partially understood.
 (Ssali et al. 2012).

 In the past, elephants had an extensive range of habitats, traversing across the country through migration corridors.
 However, the current increase in human population, coupled with the demand for arable land and settlement, has reduced the suitable habitat range for elephants in Uganda.
 This trend has contributed to the fragmentation of elephant habitats and affected their natural migratory pattern and dispersal behaviours.
 As a result, the distribution of elephants is limited to protected areas except for a few which are found in patchy habitats outside wildlife protected areas.
-Due to lack of effective or functional corridors, elephant migrations and dispersal behaviour are now restricted.
+Due to the lack of effective or functional corridors, elephant migrations and dispersal behaviour are now restricted.

-At the moment, the largest populations of elephants in Uganda are found in Queen Elizabeth National Park (2913), other Protected Areas with elephants are Murchison Falls National Park (1330), Kidepo Valley National Park (407) and Kibale National Park (487) with few individuals found in Bwindi Impenetrable National Park, Rwenzori Mountains National Park, Toro Semliki Wildlife Reserve, Katonga Wildlife Reserve, Budongo Forest Reserve outside Murchison Falls Protected Area, Karenga Community Wildlife Area, Otze/ Dufile, Aswa Lolim and East Madi Wildlife Reserve.
+At the moment, the largest populations of elephants in Uganda are found in Queen Elizabeth National Park (2913), other Protected Areas with elephants are Murchison Falls National Park (1330), Kidepo Valley National Park (407) and Kibale National Park (487) with few individuals found in Bwindi Impenetrable National Park, Rwenzori Mountains National Park, Toro Semliki Wildlife Reserve, Katonga Wildlife Reserve, Budongo Forest Reserve outside Murchison Falls Protected Area, Karenga Community Wildlife Area, Otze/ Duffle, Aswa Lolium and East Madi Wildlife Reserve.

 Since the late 1980s, there has been a gradual increase in elephant population in the key elephant Protected Areas of Queen Elizabeth National Park, Murchison Falls National Park and Kidepo Valley National Park.
 The elephant population in wildlife protected areas is currently estimated at 5,564 but this could be higher if elephant surveys in remnant forested areas outside national parks and wildlife reserves are undertaken.
 The recovery in elephant numbers from 2,000 in the 1980s to 5,564 is largely attributed to successful conservation efforts implemented by Uganda Wildlife Authority, improved legislation and conservation policies, the stability and security in the country.